 Scaling up the coating process

 Various articles on scale-up principles have been published (1–3).
-The following are basic scale-up principles that can be
+The following basic scale-up principles can be applied

 should be kept constant.
 This proportion will help to achieve consistent tablet flow in the scale-up batch, assuming the pans